PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 20:18:29
+Last updated: 2024-04-02 20:19:03
-Random Quote: Remember that failure is an event, not a person. - Zig Ziglar
+Random Quote: Friendship is the marriage of the soul, and this marriage is liable to divorce. - Voltaire